-- Separate eggs, make sure that no egg yolk enters egg whites as egg whites do not whip when traces of yolk is present.
+- Separate eggs ensuring that no egg yolk enters egg whites as egg whites do not whip when traces of yolk are present.

-- In bowl whip egg yolks for a minute.
+- In a bowl, whip egg yolks for a minute.
 Add first listed 2 tablespoons sugar and whip until mixture is light in color and makes thick ribbons, about 10 minutes.
 Set aside.

-- In separate bowl whip egg whites, second listed 3 tablespoons sugar and cream of tartar on medium speed to soft medium peaks.
-Using a hand held spatula fold whipped egg whites into whipped egg yolk mixture.
-Do not overfold to prevent the mixture from collapsing.
+- In separate bowl whip egg whites, second listed 3 tablespoons sugar, and cream of tartar on medium speed to soft-medium peaks.
+Using a handheld spatula, fold whipped egg whites into whipped egg yolk mixture.
+Do not overfold to prevent mixture from collapsing.

 - Remove from oven and turn upside down onto a surface lined with paper towels.
 Let cool.

-- Meanwhile bring to boil first listed Champagne and granulated sugar.
+- Meanwhile, bring to boil 1/2 cup of champagne and granulated sugar.
 Let completely cool.
-Once cold ad second listed champagne and set aside.
+Once cold, add 1/4 cup champagne and set aside.

-- Dip a pastry brush into Champagne syrup and brush bottom layer with half of syrup, this cake is formulated to absorb the liquid.
+- Dip a pastry brush in champagne syrup and brush bottom layer with half of syrup.
+(This cake is formulated to absorb liquid.)

 - Prepare crème Chantilly and spread half onto moistened cake layer.
 Scatter berries onto cream.